Photonico/Computational_Physics_Topics/README.md

 ## About this repository

 My notes on Computational Physics including both classical physics and quantum physics.
-The Applications are made by Python Language.
+Python3.x is the demonstrated language, but algorithms are universal.
 This is a long-term plan.

 ## How to use